firstsatellite/firstsatellite/README.md

 ### Goodness gracious!
 A new sight to behold!

 'sup?
-Name's Onassis Corona, currently taking up programming as a career 'cause I thought it'd be fun to mess around with code as I usually stick around with my PC all day.
+Name's Ona, currently taking up programming as a career 'cause I thought it'd be fun to mess around with code as I usually stick around with my PC all day.

 Currently taking up PHP, C#, and Javascript, mostly Back-end stuff.
 Also have some prowess with SQL code, both SQL Server and MySQL syntaxes.